 There are pros and cons to a tankless water heater; It’s all a matter of how much hot water your home requires and whether you are willing to wait for your investment to pay off.
 We’ll walk you through the key advantages and disadvantages to help you make an informed buying decision.

-In this guide, we’ll go over the key advantages to a tankless water heater, how to calculate the size and type you’ll need, how they work and what differentiates the different types.
-We’ll also go over some aspects you might have to sacrifice when investing in a tankless water heater.
+In this guide, we’ll go over the key advantages of a tankless water heater, how to calculate the size and type you’ll need, how they work, and what differentiates the different types.
+We’ll also discuss some aspects you might have to sacrifice when investing in a tankless water heater.